10 Reasons to Take Learning Outside the Classroom

 Make learning more engaging

 It can be difficult to keep kids on task in the classroom.
 Especially as the school year draws to an end and the weather is nice outside and all they want to do is run around like mad things.
 Why not take learning outside and let them do just that?
-Take maths outside and have children estimate then time how long it would take to run, hop, skip across a field.
+Take maths outside and have children estimate then time how long it would take to run, hop and skip across a field.
 They can discuss it outdoors and graph it back in the classroom.

 Make learning relevant